 Does it matter who my landlord is?

-It does not matter if your landlord is a local council, social landlord or private landlord – you can make a claim for damp and mould.
+You can make a claim for damp and mould if you rent from a housing association or council.
 You should not have to live in a rental property that is not fit for human habitation.

-The landlord says they’re not responsible for the damp and mould – is that right?
+The housing association or council says they’re not responsible for the damp and mould – is that right?

 As outlined above, tenants are responsible for taking good care of the property, which means keeping it well ventilated.
 That is the extent of your obligations.
-Your landlord is responsible for the structure and exterior of the property, the sanitary fittings and heating.
-Your landlord might say the damp and mould are your fault, but this is not necessarily true.
-It is very common for landlords to try to shift blame onto tenants.
+Your housing association or council is responsible for the structure and exterior of the property, the sanitary fittings and heating.
+Your housing association or council might say the damp and mould are your fault, but this is not necessarily true.
+It is very common for housing associations to try to shift blame onto tenants.
 To find out for certain, contact us for free legal advice.